NILBOGtheSavior/no-static/README.md

 ## Systems and Mechanics

 - **TV Malfunction Systems**: TVs are randomly selected from a global group at intervals that shorten as the score increases
-- **Player Interaction**: Raycasting is used to select objects from the first person perspective, while area boxes are used for cursor interactions
+- **Player Interaction**: Raycasting is used to select objects from the first-person perspective, while area boxes are used for cursor interactions
 - **Hints**: Player hints are shown based on global states in the GameManager singleton
 - **Difficulty Scaling**: Timer intervals shorten as player score increases